abhishekjaden/chest-xray-detection/TECHNICAL_REPORT.md

 | Positional spread | −0.433 | 0.12 |
 | Boxes per image | +0.233 | 0.42 |

-Training-set size shows no relationship with performance (ρ = +0.055, p = 0.85).
+Training-set size shows no relationship with performance.
 The clearest counter-example: Pleural thickening has 2,010 training images and scores 0.063, while Cardiomegaly has 2,316 and scores 0.655 — near-identical volume, tenfold difference.
 Pneumothorax scores 0.150 on 96 images, the second-fewest in the dataset.

-Positional spread — the standard deviation of annotation centroids, a proxy for anatomical constraint — shows the strongest association and in the expected direction (ρ = −0.433), but **does not reach significance at n = 14**.
-The two best-performing classes are the two occupying fixed anatomical positions: the heart and the aortic knob are always in the same place, so the detector measures rather than searches.
-This is suggestive, not established.

-**The honest conclusion is that data volume does not explain the failures, and what does remains unproven.** With only 14 classes, the analysis lacks power to distinguish among candidate explanations.
-The positional-spread measure is also computed in raw DICOM coordinates without normalising for image dimensions, so some spread reflects image-size variation rather than anatomical variation.
+Section 8 identifies what does predict performance.

 ---